luiscape/hdx-dictionary/README.md

 HDX Dictionary
 =============

 This is the dictionary of country names used by the Humanitarian Data Exchange project (hdx.rwlabs.org).
 The original code was cloned from https://github.com/vincentarelbundock/countrycode.
 The original package can be installed using `install.packages('countrycode')` from [countrycode CRAN page](http://cran.r-project.org/web/packages/countrycode/index.html).

+The original list has been expanded to **197** countries and has been modified to match the requirements of the [Humanitarian Exchange Project](http://docs.hdx.rwlabs.org).

 Supported country codes